 This will pay to fix damage to your Silverado 1500 from colliding with another vehicle or an object, but not an animal.
 You first must pay a deductible then the remaining damage will be paid by your insurance company.

 Collision coverage pays for claims like crashing into a ditch, scraping a guard rail, backing into a parked car, hitting a mailbox and sideswiping another vehicle.
 Paying for collision coverage can be pricey, so analyze the benefit of dropping coverage from vehicles that are older.
 Another option is to choose a higher deductible in order to get cheaper collision rates.

-In this article, we covered some good ideas how to shop for 2000 Chevy Silverado 1500 insurance online.
+In this article, we covered some good ideas how to shop for 2000 Chevy Silverado 1500 insurance, including the many types of insurance available.
 The key concept to understand is the more companies you get rates for, the better your chances of lowering your rates.
-You may even find the best price on insurance coverage is with a smaller regional carrier.
+You may even find the best price on insurance coverage is with a smaller, regional carrier.

-Budget-conscious insurance is definitely available from both online companies and with local insurance agents, and you need to price shop both so you have a total pricing picture.
-There are still a few companies who do not offer online quoting and usually these small insurance companies provide coverage only through local independent agents.
+Budget-conscious insurance is definitely available from both online companies and with local insurance agents, and utilizing all your options can lead you to more affordable coverage.
+There are still a few companies who do not offer online quoting, and usually these small insurance companies provide coverage only through local independent agents.